atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 ## What does "pre-trained" actually mean?

 In real AI terminology, **pre-training** means the big, expensive, initial training run where a model learns from huge amounts of data.
-It's the phase where GPT, Claude, or any other foundation model is created.
+It's the phase where GPT, Claude, DALL-E, Stable Diffusion, or any other foundation model is created.

-So when a startup says "we use a pre-trained model," what they usually mean is "we call OpenAI or some other provider's API."
+So when a startup says "we use a pre-trained model," what they usually mean is "we call OpenAI, Anthropic, Midjourney, or some other provider's API."

 That's not wrong, but it's not particularly meaningful either.
-Every AI product that uses GPT or similar is using a pre-trained model.
+Every AI product using GPT, Claude, Midjourney, or Runway is using pre-trained models.
 It's like saying "we use electricity", true, but not a differentiator.
 What matters is what you build on top of it.

 ---